The Personal OS I run every day.

 Multi-mode skills like Tracker, Library, Capture, Email, Daily Assist.
 Few enough to remember their names, but adaptable so they use the right sub-skill when you need it.

-Plus Skillify and The Loop — improve existing skills, make new ones, and grow your OS into something more yours every week.
+Plus Skillify and os-tune — improve existing skills, make new ones, and grow your OS into something more yours every week.

 A friendly setup that chats with you about your work and life.
 Now your AI knows your voice, your projects, your needs, your habits.